IamFlowZ/dnd-graphql/readme.md

 # DND 5e Graphql
-Graphql service for Dungeon and Dragons 5th edition
+Graphql service for Dungeon and Dragons 5th edition.
+A [GRANDStack](https://grandstack.io/) application.
+You can see the other half at [dnd-ui](https://github.com/IamFlowZ/dnd-ui)

 # Prerequisites
 * Node 10.x>